Rhythmkad/ToDo_List/README.md

-Rhythm kad And Sandeep Kaur As a group Activity
+Rhythm kad And Sandeep Kaur And Harpreet Kaur As a group Activity